Career counselling

 What strong career counselling should give you

+The stronger value is not generic advice in a calmer tone.
 It is better path decisions, higher-value skill direction, proof of work, stronger positioning, and clearer income-growth direction.

 Practical clarity and profile mapping